Skip to main content

 Massage Therapy or Chiropractic Manipulation

 Chiropractic manipulation or care is an effective musculoskeletal pain-relieving massage therapy.
-Massage therapy targets the tender spot on spine when pressed and relieves muscle stiffness and tension near the spine and other joints.
+Massage therapy targets the tender spot on the spine when pressed and relieves muscle stiffness and tension near the spine and other joints.

 Modifying Activities

 Mild back pain or tender spots on the spine can heal with a proper exercise routine consisting of several modifying activities.
 These exercises help alleviate the causes of back pain, primarily muscle stiffness and spasms.
-Most of them are stretching activities that encourage your spine to become more active.
+Most are stretching activities that encourage your spine to become more active.

 Some of the best modifying activities for tender spots on the spine include: